lightswitch05/lightswitch05/README.md

 ## Hello, I'm Daniel from [DeveloperDan.com](https://www.github.developerdan.com/)

 I'm a Software Engineer with over 10 years professional experiance working at all levels of the stack.
 Below are a couple of my more recent open source projects.
-Please feel to [have a discussion](https://github.com/lightswitch05/lightswitch05/discussions/1) with me if you have any questions, or perhaps checkout my website which has more of my historical projects and open source contributions.
+Please feel free to [have a discussion](https://github.com/lightswitch05/lightswitch05/discussions/1) with me if you have any questions, or perhaps checkout my website which has more of my historical projects and open source contributions.

 ### Projects